 NASA and its astronauts had some serious problems during the Apollo program.
 During Apollo 13, a spark caused an oxygen tank to explode.
 The damage forced the crew to abandon their plans to land on the Moon.
 Their new mission was to make it back to Earth alive.
 The Apollo 13 astronauts worked with scientists and engineers on the Earth to solve many complex problems.
 For example, carbon dioxide needed to be removed from the air, but the round filters for the Command Module didn't fit in the Lunar Module's square holes.
 On Earth, this would be a simple problem to fix.
 However, the astronauts could only use the tools and materials that they already had with them.
-Engineers on the ground worked quickly to design a solution with plastic bags, cardboard, and duct tape.
-The engineers had to relay instructions on how to build their device using words alone, because no pictures or diagrams could be sent to the spacecraft.
-Amazingly, it worked!
-The astronauts safely returned to Earth.

-When

-you suffer

-a failure in your

-mission, don't be

-discouraged.
-Instead,

-learn from it and

-make your next

-attempt even

-better.
+Engineers on the ground worked quickly to When you suffer a failure in your mission, don't be discouraged.
+Instead, learn from it and make your next attempt even better.